JakeDEsposito/cs-460-db-backend-web-application/Design_Manual.md

 	1. Create HTML forms.
 	1. Receiving and processing the user's submitted forms.\

-1. modles.py:
-1. urls.py:
-1. views.py:
+1. models.py: This is where the access of our university database happen.
+Models access and manage data through Python objects.
+1. views.py: This python file holds Python views that are classes or methods that take a web request and provide a web response.
+(Like HTTP or HTML)
+1. urls.py: Here is where we use "urlpatterns" tuples; we define the mapping between URLs and views by importing module and adding a path function in urlpatterns[] list.
+1. manage.py : A command-line utility that allows us to execute our Django project in various ways.

 <br>

 ### Database details

 MySQL queries were used to manage the database of this project.
+The database is approximately of size 4-5 gigabytes.

 ## ER Diagram and Database Schema

-In this section, we are presenting university database's entity relationship diagram (ERD) alnog with it's schema (where in the diagram, it shows entities are represented)
+In this section, we are presenting university database's entity relationship diagram (ERD) along with it's schema (where in the diagram, it shows entities are represented)

 ![ER diagram and Schema](./images/ER-schema.png)